Determining the Value of Public Transit Service

 Financial impacts on existing users can be measured directly.
 For example, a new $25 per month transit subsidy provided to 100 current transit commuters represents a $30,000 annual benefit to that group.
 A 25¢ fare increase that applies to 1,000,000 annual fares represents an annual cost of $250,000 to existing riders.

-Some service quality changes can be measured with conventional transportation evaluation techniques, such as applying standard travel time values (“Travel Time Costs,” Litman, 2003).
+Some service quality changes can be measured with conventional transportation evaluation techniques, such as applying standard travel time values (“Travel Time Costs,” Litman 2009).
 Travel time is generally valued at half average wage rates, and two or three times higher for time spent driving in congestion, walking to a transit stop, waiting for a bus, or traveling in unpleasant conditions such as in a crowded vehicle, as discussed later in this report.
 A value of about $8 per hour is appropriate for transit passengers who are comfortable, and a higher value of $16 per hour is appropriate for time spent walking, waiting or riding in a crowded transit vehicle.

 For example, a bus priority strategy that saves transit riders 10,000 hours annually in travel time can be valued at $80,000 if all passengers have a seat, or $120,000 if half of those passengers are standees for whom travel time savings values are doubled.
 Similarly, benefits to existing users of increased transit frequency or coverage can be calculated based on their reduced average walking and waiting time.

 A service improvement that increases rider comfort, such as reducing crowding, can also be measured by reducing the cost per hour of passenger travel time.
 For example, if a transit service improvement reduces crowding for 5,000 passenger-hours, the benefit to these riders can be considered worth $40,000, because it eliminates the travel time cost premium associated with uncomfortable conditions, reducing travel time costs from $16 to $8 per hour.
-Special surveys can help identify transit service quality factors that affect travel behavior, and the value that travelers place on these factors (Stradling, et al., 2007).
+Special surveys can help identify transit service quality factors that affect travel behavior, and the value that travelers place on these factors (Stradling, et al. 2007).

 Mobility benefits result from additional personal travel that would not otherwise occur, particularly by people who are transportation disadvantaged, that is, they cannot drive due to physical, economic or social constraints.